Life cycle of PhD study

 Submission for completion (Hard bound submission)

-Following the oral exam and amendments to the thesis, two hard-bound copies of your thesis are provided to the School of Graduate Research
+Following the oral exam and attending to any indicated amendments to the thesis, a candidate will submit their final thesis for completion to the School of Graduate Research

 Congratulations on completing your doctoral study